 We are telling tourists about the immense suffering hiding behind the welcoming face of many elephant attractions across South East Asia.
 We explain how baby elephants are captured from the wild and then forced to endure days of beatings to break their wild spirits.
 We let them know that the elephants used in attractions are often treated badly – they are frequently kept chained when not giving rides or performing tricks.
 Read more in our page on Horrors for Asian Elephants.

 We are urging tourists to stay away from captive elephant attractions, and tour operators not to include such attractions in their itinerary except for genuine sanctuaries or viewing elephants in the wild.
-We are working with the tourism industry to enable tourists to make informed decisions.

 Indian Government buildings, New Delhi